-The student must first have a hearing before the board or designee, who must determine that in addition to the circumstances above that allow for the expulsion, the student's presence in the classroom:
+The student must first have a hearing before the board or its designee, who must determine that in addition to the circumstances above that allow for the expulsion, the student's presence in the regular classroom:

 - 1. Threatens the safety of other students or teachers, - 2.
 Will be detrimental to the educational process, or - 3.
-Is not in the presence of the district's students.
+Is not in the best interest of the district's students.